 A. No. There is a separate admissions process for LaGuardia, which selects students based on an audition.
 You can learn more about the audition process for La Guardia on its website.

 Q. I can’t afford to pay for an SHSAT prep course, is it still worth it to take the SHSAT in the fall?

 A. Yes, but study!
-Check out some free SHSAT prep options mentioned above.
-While it is true that many kids take a SHSAT prep course, it’s also true that some students get into specialized high schools by studying on their own from prep books or online resources.
+Check out some free SHSAT prep options mentioned below.
+While it is true that many kids take a SHSAT prep course, it’s also true that students get into specialized high schools by studying on their own from prep books or online resources.
 Don’t get discouraged if at first you struggle.
 When studying from a book or online source, it’s important to read the tips and mini lessons and not just answer the practice questions.
 After taking a practice test, read the explanations in the answer key.
 If you think you need to learn or re-learn a specific skill tested on the SHSAT, try a free online tutoring program like Khan Academy.

 Q. How do I register to take the SHSAT?

 A. You will need a ticket in order to take the SHSAT (and a separate ticket to audition for LaGuardia).
 You can sign up via your MySchools account or contact your school's guidance counselor to request a ticket.
 If you attend a private or parochial school, the person in charge of high school admissions should be able to help you get your ticket as well, but if you run into problems at your school, you may contact a Family Welcome Center to register.

 Q. I moved to New York City after the dates for the SHSAT.
 Is it too late to get into a specialized high school for the coming fall?